-As Paul Keegan wrote for Inc. Magazine, “The reaction was tsunamic, with 500 million interactions on social media and NBC's video becoming the most shared in network history.”
+Paul Keegan is a contributing writer for Inc. Magazine.
+In his November 2015 article about Price, he said, “The reaction was tsunamic, with 500 million interactions on social media and NBC's video becoming the most shared in network history.”
 Curiously, NBC’s “2015 Year in Review” never mentioned Price.
-Keegan continued, “Price had not only struck a nerve; he had also turbocharged a debate now raging across the American landscape, from presidential forums to barrooms to fast-food restaurants.”

-I would later prove Keegan to be an unapologetic shill for Price’s relentless public relations campaigns.
-The media romance among Keegan, Inc., and Price was by irrefutably by design.
+The deal among Keegan, Inc. and Price was by by design.
 Price would regularly feed Keegan fluff pieces and instruct him on how to overcome any negative press, whereupon Keegan leveraged Inc. and other high-profile print platforms as propaganda arms.

-An anonymous source alerted me to internal emails between Price and Keegan.
-Beyond his stunning inclusion of lies and exaggerations throughout a series of articles penned about Price, Keegan and Inc. not only agreed to offer Price reverential treatment for the sake of weathering naysayers, but in a brazen demonstration of quid pro quo, Keegan also requested that he be employed to write Price's book.
+In addition to numerous lies Keegan peddled about Price, he and Inc. not only agreed to offer Price reverential treatment for the sake of weathering naysayers, but in a clear illustration of quid pro quo, Keegan also requested that he be employed to write Price's book.

-Whether it's with a spoonful of sugar or a handful of rocks, Price still does his best to gerrymander media perspective, especially that which is less than favorable.
-This particular tweet arrived not long after I requested an interview with him to discuss documents which iterated his abuses.
+Whether it is with a spoonful of sugar or a handful of rocks, Price still does his best to gerrymander media perspective, especially that which is less than favorable.
+This particular tweet arrived not long after Hundred Eighty Degrees requested an interview with him to discuss documents which iterated his abuses.

 Thank you to everyone in journalism and publishing.
 I know I’m critical of you at times, but you make the world a better place.
 Even my nemesis journalists out there!— Dan Price (@DanPriceSeattle) April 19, 2018

 Over and again, Price assured media outlets that his wage hike “would set the world on fire.”
 The truth is, nobody has ever actually made Facebook’s 180,000-server platform “unusable.”
-And since Price became the world’s first celebrity payment processor, his pledges of global game-changing have proved impotent, at best.
+And since Price became the world’s first celebrity payment processor, his pledges of global game-changing have proved impotent.